soberqian/MySQLUtils/README.md

 # MySQLUtils
 I develop this tool based on the java package [Apache Commons DbUtils](https://commons.apache.org/proper/commons-dbutils/).

-**This tool provides an easy-to-use interface to operate mysql database.**
+**This tool provides an easy-to-use interface for operating mysql database.**

 **Also, this tool supports XML database configuration and Java Bean.**